flakjakk/working-band/docs/source/linecheck.rst

 #.
 Turn the power amps / PA speakers and monitor volumes up to full
 #.
 Push the main L/R faders up to '0' [some call this 'parity']

+.. note ::   Channel settings on the mixer should not change much from gig to gig.
+If they need to be then you **are** doing something very wrong.

 Vox
 ^^^